h4heidari/C-PGA/README.md

 2. Ensure the configuration flag in **Step 1** of the notebook is set to `True`:

-   # Configuration: Set to True for Demo (15 samples), False for Full Training
    DEMO_MODE = True

 3. **Run All Cells**: